Webinar Popup Cancel button

 Getting the perfect tan is an absolute joy but tanning products that don’t contain sunscreen can affect your skin because of harmful UV rays from the sun.

-That’s why tanning products must come with the following warning label:
+That’s why tanning products must come with the following FDA warning label:

-Warning: This product does not contain a sunscreen and does not protect against sunburn.
-Repeated exposure of unprotected skin while tanning may increase the risk of skin aging, skin cancer, and other harmful effects to the skin even if you do not burn.
+Warning: This product does not contain sunscreen and does not protect against sunburn.
+Repeated exposure to unprotected skin while tanning may increase the risk of skin aging, skin cancer, and other harmful effects to the skin even if you do not burn.

 Note: The term tanning products refers to all topical products (gels, creams, etc.) that rely either on UV exposure or permitted color additives to tan the skin.

-Here are some most common labeling claims and their requirements:
+Here are some examples of cosmetic claims and their requirements:

 A. Alcohol-free